-Discover the most haunted hotels in Washington Dc with real ghost stories and paranormal activity
+Discover the most haunted hotels in Washington Dc you can actually stay in with real ghost stories and paranormal activity

 800 16th St NW, Washington, DC 20006, USA